expo/entity/README.md

 1. `git push origin v1.0.0`
 1. In GitHub release interface, create a new release from the tag, copy changelog changes to release description.
 1. `yarn clean && yarn tsc`
-1. In each public subpackage, run `npm publish`
+1. In each public subpackage, run `npm publish` and enter 2FA token.

 ## License